stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 - Integration of the GLFW window event queue and a means of gracefully terminating the demo.

 - Implementation of Vulkan synchronisation to safely utilise the multi-threaded rendering pipeline.

+- New geometry code to support unit-vectors and quaternions.

 - The addition of a new framework for playable media and animations.